Language Shadowing: A Superior Learning Method

 I also often recommend this online resource which I reviewed recently and found excellent (more of a structured course but the audio dialogues are some of the best I’ve seen and excellent for shadowing).

-I’ve spent a few hours this morning checking out the website and Youtube channel of Alexander Arguelles, one of the hyperpolyglot subjects of Michael Erard’s new book Babel No More (due for release early next month).
+I’ve spent a few hours this morning checking out the website and Youtube channel of Alexander Arguelles, one of the hyperpolyglot subjects of Michael Erard’s book Babel No More.

 Arguelles’ website doesn’t seem to state his conversational ability in the 38 languages he lists as ‘known’ (quite a few of them aren’t living languages after all) but his reading level for them all is very impressive.